jbbeirnaert/Artisan-Trail/README.md

     The form action on the same page must also be directed towards a php function Which will send the email

+Changes to Database:
+	Database needs a way to allow a password check.
+In it's current state, there is no way to safely check if a user is authorized to perform events restricted to logged in users.